Dr. Brandon Yip

 Forensic and Correctional Psychology

-California Department of Corrections and Rehabilitation Division of Correctional Health Care Services
+California Department of Corrections and Rehabilitation Division of Correctional Health Care Services (APA Accredited)

 Neuropsychology Externship